Stromae: Collaborations

 In 2009, Stromae collaborated with Kery James on the song "Ghetto", also featuring J-mi Sissoko.
 The song was the subject of his "Lesson Number 14" series on YouTube.

+Also in 2009, Stromae collaborated with DJ Psar on a French-language mix of "We Will Rock You" by Queen, entitled "We Will Strock You".

 In 2010, Stromae's song "Alors on danse" was remixed by Kanye West.
 Stromae brought West on stage at Coachella in 2015 while he performed the song.

 Stromae collaborated with Lorde, Haim, Pusha T, and Q-Tip for the song "Meltdown", which uses the instrumental of his song "Merci", a track originally recorded for his 2014 album Racine carrée.
 The track was featured on the soundtrack for the film The Hunger Games: Mockingjay – Part 1.

 Stromae collaborated with director Henry Scholfield to produce the music video for English artist Dua Lipa's single "IDGAF".
 The video was released on 12 January 2018.

 Stromae provided vocals for Coldplay's 2019 single "Arabesque" on their eighth studio album, Everyday Life.

 Stromae also collaborated with French rapper Orelsan on a song called "La pluie".

 Stromae collaborated with Camila Cabello in the music video for "Mon amour", where she contributed vocals in English and French for the video version in 2022.

+Stromae collaborated with Pomme for the song "Ma meilleure ennemie" appearing in the seventh episode of the second season of the animated series Arcane, released on the 23 November 2024.

 Other ventures

-The name "Stromae" comes from switching the syllables in the word "maestro".
-This inversion is a result of French slang known as verlan.

 Stromae launched a fashion line, Mosaert (an anagram of his stage name), described as "hipster" and "retro kitsch".
 Stromae has said that he wanted to "create a bridge between British style and African aesthetic".
 The first collection was a success, with stocks almost sold out after three days.
 The second collection, Capsule No. 2, was released at Colette in Paris on 3 December 2014, and features the square root design on each item in different colors.
 Capsule No. 3 was released on 7 April 2016, a music track was released on 31 March 2017 to promote the line.
 The new designs are the first to use patterns not previously worn by Stromae, reflecting Mosaert's intention to gradually move into a separate stylistic identity for the clothing line.

 On 6 April 2018, Mosaert presented a fashion show at Le Bon Marché Rive Gauche in Paris to mark the release of its latest collection, "Capsule n°5", which was accompanied by the release of Stromae's first new single in more than five years, "Défiler".

+In the early 2020s, Stromae designed an artwork for the Saint-Denis–Pleyel metro station in Paris, France, however he withdrew from the project for health reasons.

+In 2020, Mosaert collaborated with Repetto, the French ballet shoe company.
+As a result of this, an exclusively-instrumental song was made by Stromae, entitled "Repetto x Mosaert".